 As HOMELINK settled into equilibrium with income and loans the financial crisis struck and loan applications rocketed.

-HOMELINK has now helped over 2,500 people into accommodation; we have a part-time paid Service Manager and Assistant Service Manager, whose salaries are funded by grants and a legacy from a kind donor.
+Over 2,500 people have been helped into accommodation by HOMELINK; a part-time paid Client Manager and Assistant Client Manager are employed, with salaries funded by grants and a legacy from a kind donor.
 Everything else is done by volunteers, who interview applicants, raise funds, help in the office and manage the charity.